Accessibility in Syncfusion Angular Components

 Screen reader support

 A screen reader allows people who are blind or visually impaired to use a computer by reading aloud the text that is displayed on the screen.
-Syncfusion Angular components followed the WAI-ARIA standards to work properly in the screen readers such as Narrator for Windows and Embedded VoiceOver for MAC.
+Syncfusion Angular components followed the WAI-ARIA standards to work properly in the screen readers such as Narrator for Windows and Embedded VoiceOver for MAC, along with JAWS and NVDA, among others.

 Right-To-Left support

-Right-to-Left (RTL) support allows applications to effectively communicate with users who use languages that are written from right to left, such as Arabic, Hebrew, etc. Syncfusion Angular components support the Right-to-Left feature.
-Refer to the Right-to-Left documentation to learn more about this support.
+Right-to-Left (RTL) support allows applications to cater to languages written from right to left, enhancing usability for Arabic, Hebrew, etc. Refer to the Right-to-Left documentation for more details.

 Color contrast